 The fourth and final Grand Slam tennis tournament of the year is none other than the US Open.
 The US Open is preceded by the Australian Open, the French Open and Wimbledon, and begins the last Monday of August each year and lasts two weeks.
-The 2020 US Open will be played August 24th to September 13th at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
+The 2021 US Open is being played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.

 When you think of sports betting, your mind likely doesn’t immediately think tennis betting, but you’d be surprised how much money is wagered each year on tennis events - especially the US Open or any Grand Slam tournament for that matter.
 Betting on the US Open can be highly entertaining and profitable if you know player records and keep an eye on tennis odds.

 The US Open consists of five championships: men’s and women's doubles, men’s and women’s singles and mixed doubles.
 The tournament is played on acrylic hard courts, which can make a huge difference in your betting strategies, as some players are better on different surfaces - it depends on what they train on and what they’re used to.